DavidBettinger/task-chains/README.md

 - Add the option to assign tasks to specific users or user groups
 - Add the possibility to monitor the completion of task
 - Rework the UI
-- Move from the in memory DB to a permanent DB
+- Move from the in-memory DB to a permanent DB
 - ...